 Wait, whaaaa?
 Like, who should even eat that when they’re in such a culinary city?

 I know.
 It sounds bad.
 But let me just say that pizzas in Slovenia are special.
-Recipes are inspired by the Italian pizza, which is thin and crisp and with such a gorgeous delicate flavor that just melts in the mouth.
+Recipes are inspired by the Italian pizza, which is thin and crisp and with such a gorgeous delicate flavour that just melts in the mouth.
 Oh praise be.

 For 2 Euro ($2,2), I had a pizza slice and a scoop of ice cream for desert.
 VERY AWESOME.

-The river in Ljubljana is like the Eiffel Tower in Paris: the heart, the center point of the city.
+The river in Ljubljana is like the Eiffel Tower in Paris: the heart, the centre point of the city.
 Walking along it takes you past all the important sights and shows you what the city is all about.

 On my way down the canal, I passed St. Nicholas Cathedral; a 300 year-old baroque church with an impressive interior design.

 It’s only 10 minutes walk from the city center, and it’s easily reached by foot.
 The coolest thing, though?
 In Metelkova, you can spend the night behind bars in a former Yugoslavian prison.

 If you’re in town, go here.
 That’s all I can say.

 No matter where I was in town, I always had sight of Ljubljana castle.
 It was originally a medieval fortress, built in the 11th century.
-So cool.
-MUST-VISIT.

 There are two ways to reach the castle: by foot or by cable car.
 I recommend the latter, unless you enjoy hiking ridiculously steep hills when there’s actually an alternative.

 On the highest floor, 50 metres above the streets, there’s a bar where I enjoyed the sunset with a glass of amazing white wine.
 Slovenians really know how to make good wine.

 It was the perfect ending to my first day in Slovenia; a country I was about to fall pretty much head-over-heels in love with…